DIAGNijmegen/bodyct-luna22-ismi-training-baseline/README.md

 # bodyct-luna22-ismi-baseline
-Repo for training the baseline algorithm for LUNA22-ISMI educational challenge, a challenge for the Intelligent Systems in Medical Imaging course at Radboudumc
+Repo for training the baseline algorithm for LUNA22-ISMI educational challenge, a challenge for the Intelligent Systems in Medical Imaging course at the Radboud University.

 ## Preparing the dataset